e-gun/HipparchiaGoServer/README.md

   - add a user named `hippa_wr` to postgresql
   - create a database named `hipparchiaDB`
 - load an archive into the database: (as per the above) `cat /ARCHIVEFOLDER/TARGETDIR/hipparchiaDB-* | psql hipparchiaDB`
-- download a binary of `HipparchiaGoServer`
+- compile or download a binary of `HipparchiaGoServer`
 - set up `config.json` (as per `sample_config.json`)
 - run `HipparchiaGoServer` via a terminal